ddfedorovDS/SPY-delay-vector-clustering/README.md

 ## Robustness checks

-The negative result is supported by four independent diagnostics:
+The negative result is supported by five independent diagnostics:

 - **Subperiod analysis** — strategy underperforms Buy-and-Hold in all four calendar subperiods; gap smallest in non-trending 2022–2025.
+- **Drawdown-period analysis** — on days when Buy-and-Hold is in drawdown, the strategy loses less at every threshold (+9 to +16 pp), and in the slow 2022 bear market it even turns positive (+4.9% vs −21.6%).
+But this protection is structural (low exposure), not predictive: in the fast COVID-2020 crash the strategy lost *more* than Buy-and-Hold (−20.2% vs −12.8%), having been caught long.
 - **Alternative algorithms** — k-means, z-standardized k-means, and GMM (diagonal) all give Sharpe 0.06–0.18; weakness is in the approach, not the algorithm.